-Professor Adam Zeeman of the University of Exeter coined the term "aphantasia" to describe the inability to mentally visualize.
+Professor Adam Zeman of the University of Exeter coined the term "aphantasia" to describe the inability to mentally visualize.
 People with aphantasia often have no idea how unusual they are, assuming phrases like “the mind's eye” are purely figurative and warning something “cannot be unseen” hyperbolic.
 The shock of discovering others really can “picture this” can be profound.

-People with and without aphantasia may assume aphantasiacs are missing out, but in a sample of 2,000 people with aphantasia, Zeeman found 20 percent work in science, computing, or mathematics, far more than the general population.
+People with and without aphantasia may assume aphantasiacs are missing out, but in a sample of 2,000 people with aphantasia, Zeman found 20 percent work in science, computing, or mathematics, far more than the general population.

 The study, published in Cortex, compared this group with 200 people with hyperhantasia – exceptionally vivid mental imagery – and 200 controls.
 Perhaps not surprisingly, people with hyperphantasia have an advantage in fields such as art and design, with a quarter of those participating in the study working in these or related fields.

 Aphantasia is often reported as affecting 2 percent of the population, but Zeman estimates it is just 0.7 percent, while 2.6 percent meet his definition of hyperphantasia.